FM broadcasting: Broadcast bands

 The frequency of an FM broadcast station (more strictly its assigned nominal center frequency) is usually a multiple of 100 kHz.
 In most of South Korea, the Americas, the Philippines, and the Caribbean, only odd multiples are used.
 Some other countries follow this plan because of the import of vehicles, principally from the United States, with radios that can only tune to these frequencies.
 In some parts of Europe, Greenland, and Africa, only even multiples are used.
-In the United Kingdom, both odd and even are used.
+In most of Europe both odd and even are used.
 In Italy, multiples of 50 kHz are used.
 There are other unusual and obsolete FM broadcasting standards in some countries, with non-standard spacings of 1, 10, 30, 74, 500, and 300 kHz.

 To minimize inter-channel interference, stations operating from the same or nearby transmitter sites tend to keep to at least a 500 kHz frequency separation even when closer frequency spacing is technically permitted.
 The ITU publishes Protection Ratio graphs, which give the minimum spacing between frequencies based on their relative strengths.
 Only broadcast stations with large enough geographic separations between their coverage areas can operate on the same or close frequencies.

 In most countries the maximum permitted frequency error of the unmodulated carrier is specified, which typically should be within 2 kHz of the assigned frequency.

 Technology

 FM has better rejection of static (RFI) than AM.
 This was shown in a dramatic demonstration by General Electric at its New York lab in 1940.
 The radio had both AM and FM receivers.
-With a million-volt arc as a source of interference behind it, the AM receiver produced a roar of static, while the FM receiver clearly reproduced a music program from Armstrong's experimental FM transmitter in New Jersey.
+With a million-volt arc as a source of interference, the AM receiver produced a roar of static, while the FM receiver clearly reproduced a music program from Armstrong's experimental FM transmitter in New Jersey.

 Crossed-dipole antenna array of station KENZ's 94.9 MHz, 48 kW transmitter on Lake Mountain, Utah.
 It radiates circularly polarized radio waves.